endosama/react-pickup/README.md

 The application has been implemented using `React` 16 and I've used mainly Function Components and Hooks.
 The base project has been generated with `create-react-app`.

+I've chosen to use `netlify` because it simplied me the build process and the deployment of the [demo version](https://react-pickup-location-demo.netlify.com).

-The server app that wraps the api call avoiding CORS errors is written in `Node` and `express`.
-The proxy has been setup on port 3001 to make it work with the application development server.
+The node-fetch app is a `netlify` functions that wraps the api call avoiding CORS errors.
 This server is consumed by the `ResourceService` file that map the api results to a collection of `Location` class type.

 The styling of the application has been made with `SASS/BEM` syntax.
 Every component have his own indipendent SCSS file.
 There is a global `variables.scss` that should store the common variables for the css.